yazzy4/raysDSA/README.md

-## Day 2 Stacks - Pancakes, plates and more!
+## Stacks - Pancakes, plates and more!

 To Do:
 - Implement a stack